 Want to Perform With Purpose at Work?
 Take a Bliss Break! (or 12)

-As a corporate trainer, leadership coach and yogi, I'm all too familiar with the physical and physiological dangers of working at a desk.
+As a corporate facilitator, leadership coach and yogi, I'm all too familiar with the physical and physiological dangers of working at a desk.
 Tense, hunched over a computer, sipping on coffee…yep…we all know that it's terrible for us.
 But when a deadline is lurking, we are all guilty.

 Have you heard of microbreaks?
 Microbreaks are regular, small, biologically meaningful breaks from being stuck in one position at work.